R-LaRoi/this-is-not-a-test-rachel-stroi/accessibility_audit/instructions.md

 The main purpose of this exercise is to go beyond citing failures of WCAG or other criteria: It is to have a discussion about what failed, why it is a blocker for assistive technology use, and what remediations can be taken to fix issues (either via code, technology changes, or content editing and quality control).

-Keep at the forefront our real, disabled users and how they interact with websites can digital content.
+Keep at the forefront our real, disabled users and how they interact with websites and digital content.
 Sometimes our job is to educate developers, architects, content editors, and non-technical people about barriers to access and the experience of disabled users with technology.

 ## Guidelines
 - This does not need to be exahustive.
 No points lost for missing issues and there are no "gotcha!" moments here.